Beaumont (automobile): 1966-1969: As a standalone marque

 From 1966, the Acadian name was only used for the Nova-based car and Beaumont became a standalone marque, still sold by Pontiac-Buick dealers.
 The interiors used the dash panel from the (U.S.) Pontiac Tempest/LeMans/GTO series.
-Exterior sheetmetal is shared with the Chevelle (the rear taillight housings are Beaumont-exclusive - taillight lenses have wraparound corners with the exception of the 1967 model, where its trapezoidal shape is similar in appearance to the one used on the later 1969 Plymouth Belvedere/Satellite).
-While full wheel covers came from the Pontiac LeMans, small hubcaps and rally wheels were similarly trimmed but not the same as on the Chevelle.
+Exterior sheetmetal is shared with the Chevelle (the rear taillight housings and tail light lenses were Beaumont-exclusive - while full wheel covers had unique Beaumont emblems, small hubcaps and 1967-69 rally wheel caps were similarly trimmed but not the same as on the 1967 style Chevelle.

-The cars sported an emblem based on Pontiac's arrowhead motif with two red maple leaves or fleur-de-lis added.
+The cars sported an emblem similar to but not the same as Pontiac's arrowhead motif with two red maple leaves or fleur-de-lis added.
 They featured the same powerplants as the Chevrolet Chevelle, including the OHV inline six-cylinder engine, and a variety of small- and big-block V8s.
-The V8 engine choices included small-block 283, 307, 327, and later 350 cubic-inch versions, while the Mark IV big-block could be ordered in its 396 cubic inch displacement from 1966-69.
+The V8 engine choices included small-block 283, 307, 327, and later 350 cubic-inch versions, while the Mark IV big-block could be ordered in its 396 cubic inch displacement from 1966 to 1969.
 3- and 4-speed manual transmissions were available, as were the 2-speed Powerglide and 3-speed Turbo Hydra-Matic starting in 1967.
 A popular configuration for both the Beaumont and its sister, the Chevrolet Chevelle, were the six cylinder engines or the small block 283 V8, and to a lesser extent, the 327 V8 with the Powerglide transmission, allowing for fuel economy and reasonable performance at higher RPM.
 Models equipped with the 2 speed Powerglide were low on performance at the line and at low RPMs, but capable of exacting more torque and performance at higher speeds and RPM, simply due to the configuration of the transmission, and the fact there were only 2 forward gears.